-Based on the photovoice model, Hunger Through My Lens is a new project to shed light on the reality of hunger in the Denver Metro area.
+Based on the photovoice model, Hunger Through My Lens is a new project that sheds light on the reality of hunger in the Denver Metro area.
 The participation of experts—individuals who experience hunger—are the foundation of photovoice and this project.
 Following this model, Hunger Through My Lens is designed to provide a platform for Coloradans to share their stories.

 Digital cameras are the main medium for participants to express themselves and put real stories to the overwhelming statistics surrounding hunger.
 The photographs will provide tangible evidence that there is a need to face the impacts of hunger on individuals, families and communities throughout Colorado.

 Traveling exhibits will be created to display the photographs and stories at locations around Denver.
-Policy makers and stakeholders—including you—will be invited and called upon to engage in critical dialogue.
+Policy makers and stakeholders—including you—will be invited and called upon to visit the Hunger Through My Lens exhibits and engage in critical dialogue.
 There is a side of the story that we are not listening to, and it’s time our neighbors throughout Colorado know the truth.

 “Photovoice is a process by which people can identify, represent, and enhance their community through specific photographic technique” (Wang & Burris, 1997).

 Photovoice is a form of participatory action research developed by Caroline Wang and Mary Anne Burris.
 The three main goals of photovoice are to enable people to record and reflect their community’s strengths and concerns, to promote discussion about important issues through group discussions of photographs, and finally to reach and influence policy makers (Wang & Burris, 1997).
 This model has the ability to empower participants and communities by enabling individuals to share their pictures and stories with decision makers.